retconned/kick-js/README.md

 **kick-js** is a TypeScript-based library for [kick.com](https://kick.com)'s chat system.
 It provides a simple interface that allows developers to build chat bots and other chat-related applications.

-### :construction: This is a new rewrite of the kick-js library, it is not compatible with the previous version. :construction:
+### :construction: This library is still active for now as a selfbot library for Kick, but it will be fully updated to match their official documentation once they implement WebSocket support for messages. :construction:

 ## Features :rocket:

 -   Supports reading & writing to Kick.com chat.
 -   Moderation actions (ban, slowmode).
 -   Written in TypeScript.

 ## Installation :package: